 While all of our fountain pens will last you much longer than your average plastic rollerball, we’ve put together a selection of fountain pens that you’ll want to make a long term commitment to.
 They are stylish but not faddy, durable but not bulky, smooth writers but never boring.
 In short, they are the buy-it-oncer’s dream pens.

-The Lamy 2000 is made of Makrolon (brushed fiberglass) and stainless steel, making it a strong and durable pen.
+The Lamy 2000 is made of matte black fiberglass with brushed stainless steel accents.
 With a gold nib and large filling capacity, it is a pen that will serve you well and for a long time.
 The design is sophisticated and pleasing, while the weight and balance of the pen make it an incredible tool to hold.
 To get the best writing experience, this pen may require a bit of getting used to, so be prepared for an adjustment period.
 That being said, the smoothness of the nib and stunning design make this a pen you won’t mind making a lifetime commitment to.

 The Platinum 3776 Century has a classic design that will never go out of style.
 If you are only a sporadic writer, don’t enjoy changing ink, or just hate the cleaning process that comes with fountain pens, this could be a good option for you.
 The Platinum 3776 comes with a “Slip & Seal” mechanism which keeps your ink from evaporating for up to 24 months.
 The gold nibs are gorgeous and give just a hint of feedback when writing.
 It comes in a number of beautiful colors including black, blue, burgundy, and a clear demonstrator.
 From time to time, Platinum will release a limited edition, which are made with equal care and attention but aren’t available for long.